Wants to Meet Up

 Countries I’ve Visited

-Argentina, Belize, Chile, Colombia, Costa Rica, Cuba, Cyprus, Ecuador, France, Guatemala, Italy, Mexico, Nicaragua, Panama, Peru, Spain, Turkey, Vatican City State
+Argentina, Belize, Chile, Colombia, Costa Rica, Cuba, Cyprus, Ecuador, France, Guatemala, Italy, Mexico, Netherlands, Nicaragua, Panama, Peru, Spain, Turkey, Vatican City State